 For those of you who are unfamiliar with The Watercooler, here’s the long story short.
-Claire Lew, CEO of Know Your Company, kicked-off this tribe to narrow the gap between leaders from all over the world by sharing knowledge and lessons learned.
+Claire Lew, CEO of Know Your Company, kicked off this tribe to narrow the gap between leaders from all over the world by sharing knowledge and lessons learned.
 Today, there are around 700 A-players active in this ecosystem, and the circle is getting bigger and better.

-There are around six weeks since I’m keeping track with various debates in The Watercooler universe.
+There are around six weeks since I’m keeping track of various debates in The Watercooler universe.
 I learned quite fast that all the leaders out there are drained by the same problems, even though the cultural aspects are often different.
 In the end, leadership is all about people and their desires, their anxieties, their ambitions.

 I strongly believe that this tribe is helping me grow as a leader and a professional as well.
 There are three specific areas in which I feel that TW brings me huge worth.

 We’re living in a world where we have the expectation that if people know the specs they will succeed.
 Just show them the destination, they will get there sooner or later.

 I was surprised to notice how much time some leaders invest in steadily reinforcing the vision, hiring, and long-term strategy.
 It’s a never-ending task on their list, and they make efforts to spend resources of all kinds to make it happen.

 I must confess that sometimes I take communication for granted aka it-happens-all-the-time in a natural way.
 How naive of me!
 The truth is that nobody will empower the team just for the sake of it.
 Nobody will face conflicts if you don’t do it first.
 Nobody will manifest tolerance and empowerment if you’re not showing it on a regular basis.